singh1114/best/_posts/2016-11-12-scan-line-method-for-visible-surface.md

 We are only going to look for the depths once the flag is set for more than a polygon.
 In the rest cases we are not going to think about it.

-In the next tutorial we are going to discuss another visible surface detection method.
+In the next tutorial we are going to discuss another visible surface detection algorithm.